Joel-hou/registry-scripts-win10/README.md

     ```
     Don't forget to save your cmd Properties after color imported

-## Make powershell look better
+## Beautify powershell
-Note: You should be administrator account and set execution policy unrestricted before via
+Note: You should be administrator account and set execution policy
 ```
-Set-ExecutionPolicy Unrestricted
 Set-ExecutionPolicy -Scope CurrentUser Bypass
 ```
 1. Install necessary modules